The-Code-Alchemist/Coding-Dojo/Guides on How-to/Maven.md

 *   **ArtifactId:** The name of your project (e.g., `my-app`).
 *   **Version:** The current version (e.g., `1.0-SNAPSHOT`).
     *   *Tip:* `SNAPSHOT` means "work in progress."
 Never deploy a snapshot to production.
+*   **Effective POM:** The combination of your `pom.xml` and the default settings from Maven.
+    *   A complete POM that has all the inherited settings from settings.xml, Maven itself, plugins, and anything you define yourself.*
+    *   Essentially what Maven runs inside your application.
+    *   Add an example later
 ---

 ## 2. How to Create a Project (IntelliJ IDEA)